Homemade Raspberry Peach Lemonade

 Instructions

 • Make the fruit syrup.
 Add the peaches, raspberries, sugar, and water to a small saucepan and bring to a boil.
-Reduce to a simmer and allow to cook for 7-10 minutes, until the raspberries break down and the peaches are very soft.
+Reduce to a simmer and cook for 7-10 minutes, until the raspberries break down and the peaches are very soft.

 Notes